devict/devict-autogimp/NOTES.md

 To view GIMP functions at your disposal, go to "Help->Procedure Browser" ... should be consistent with function names accross Script-Fu, Gimp-Perl or other Gimp scripts.
 For Python-Fu scripts, however, you'll need to replace hyphens "-" with underscore

+A few gotchas while playing with gimp.pdb.file_png_save
+  * Omit the first (run-mode) parameter in your scripts, it's implicitly handled in pygimp
+  * It does not like it when you offer "~/" as part of a path param.
+Use os.path.expanduser(~/Desktop) to create path to user desktop which will by usable by pygimp scripts

 -------------------------------

 Everything in Gimp, each funtion in a menu,  or field in a dialog, brush name, pattern name etc has its equivalent in the procedure browser